-It is a result-focused approach to personal development that enables you to develop more successful problem-solving skills, communicate more effectively, build healthier relationships and significantly increase your self-confidence.
+It is a results-focused approach to personal development that enables you to develop more successful problem-solving skills, communicate more effectively, build healthier relationships and significantly increase your self-confidence.

 Maybe YOU have always loved or been intrigued by horses but are too scared to approach them?
 Or maybe you have had unfortunate experiences with horses but always remained drawn to them?
 Or you might be a horse rider who wants to overcome your fear of riding after a horse riding accident?

-Equine assisted Personal Development and Experiential Learning can help you:
+Equine-assisted Experiential Learning and Personal Development can help you: